Next Wednesday, SAP will peel back more of the curtain surrounding its long-awaited A1S on-demand product for the

 "Aligning yourself with the firms that are licensed to sell to SMBs and getting on board as a full-time consultant with them could be a good entry point," Reed said.
-"Another entry point, obviously, is working with the companies that are installing these products, but a lot of times they're going to turn to in-house people
+"Another entry point, obviously, is working with the companies that are installing these products, but a lot of times they're going to turn to in-house people for those roles."

 In the future, any talk of SAP consulting jobs and the midmarket will have to include A1S.
 Since SAP announced A1S in early 2007, it has invested plenty of time and energy in the product, which is set to debut in the first quarter of 2008.
 SAP will announce the product's market name, and perhaps other details, next week in New York.

 There is a possibility that A1S could actually hurt the SAP consulting jobs market, according to Reed -- if customers choose A1S instead of All-in-One, for example.